New research from the Centers for Disease Control (CDC) has revealed that Florida is the deadliest state in the country for cycling.

 Part of Complete Streets program focuses on working with individual communities to develop workshops and activities that promote bicycle safety.
 Strategies that can reduce the risk of injury include wearing a helmet, improved visibility through bike lights and reflective clothing, and roads designed with cyclists in mind.

-Gordon & Doner 's bicycle safety tipscould help prevent injuries next time youre out on a ride.
+Gordon & Partners ‘s bicycle safety tipscould help prevent injuries next time youre out on a ride.

-If you are ever injured in a bicycle crash, contact ourteam of attorneysfor a free legal consultation.
+If you are ever injured in a bicycle crash, contact our team of personal injury attorneys for a free legal consultation.
 We can help you determine your legal options.